 The Old Legs Team in order of seniority

-Bruce Fivaz aged 73, Al Watermeyer aged 68, Nik Bellwald from Switzerland aged 64, Adam Selby aged 60, Eric de Jong aged 59, Jaap van Staaveren from Holland aged 57, Dave Whitehead aged 43, Alan Rheeder aged 42 and last but certainly not least, Carol Joy Church from Germany aged 39.
+Al Watermeyer aged 68, Nik Bellwald from Switzerland aged 64, Adam Selby aged 60, Hans Steenberghe aged 59, Eric de Jong aged 59, Mark Johnson aged 58 and living on the Sunshine coast, Jaap van Staaveren from Holland aged 57, Dave Whitehead aged 43, Alan Rheeder aged 42 and last but certainly not least, Carol Joy Church from Germany aged 39.

-The support team so far includes Jenny de Jong, Linda Selby and Ryan Moss who will also be behind the cameras and the drone, filming footage for a documentary.
+The support team so far includes Jenny de Jong, Linda Selby, Bill Annadale, Gayle Arnold, John Macdonald and Ryan Moss who will also be behind the cameras and the drone, filming footage for a documentary.

 Mostly we’ll be camping, often in the bush in the middle of nowhere.
-Our budget for the whole trip for 12 people including the ascent up the mountain is $20000 including camping costs, fuel, and five meals a day for the riders.
-We are looking for up to twenty corporate sponsors, each contributing $1000.
+Our budget for the whole trip for 16 people is $28,000 including camping costs, fuel, and five meals a day for the riders.
+We are looking for up to twenty corporate sponsors, each contributing around $1,000.
 In return, we will give the sponsors value for money exposure via the Old Legs Website, our Facebook page, honorable mentions in dispatches and the popular blogs and via branding on the support vehicles and rider’s jerseys.
 Your brand names will stand a better than even chance of becoming household names in cultural centers like Mukumbura, Tete, Mbeya and Iringa on account of the fact we ride slower than paint dries, apart from Dave, unless we puncture his back tyre.